Beef, Pork and Lamb

 • ¼ cup all-purpose flour

-• 6 Tablespoons Challenge Lactose Free Clarified Butter with Canola Oil, divided
+• 6 Tablespoons Challenge Lactose Free Butter, divided

 • 2 garlic cloves, chopped